genchau/nd024-mws-notes/ND024_Part2_Lesson11_05.md

 Fix the tab orders.
 The logical order is nav, search, content links, and then the footer.

+We can also improve Semantics:
+- For the footer, change to use a `<footer>` tag instead of div.
+This helps screen readers a lot.

 - - -
 Next up: [Using Tabindex](ND024_Part2_Lesson11_06.md) or return to [Table Of Contents](./ND024_TableOfContents.md)